univalence/zio-notion/docs/database/query-db.md

 ### Column

-Both filters and sorts can be applied to databases columns (ie: what's underneath a db property).
+Both filter and sorts can be applied to databases columns (ie: what's underneath a database property).

 You can declare a column using `$` as such:

 ```scala
 val col: Column = $"My property"